 What Determines the Earl Grey Blend?

 As a soothing and citrus-like scent, with a spicy taste, bergamot has a wide variety of uses besides being included in tea.
 In the past, bergamot oil was used as an antiseptic in Italian folk medicine and bergamot juice was consumed by indigenous Italians to treat malaria and intestinal worms.
-In Ayurvedic medicine, this oil was used to treat acne, sore throats, skin rashes and urinary infections.
+In Ayurvedic medicine, this oil is used to treat acne, sore throats, skin rashes and urinary infections.
 Today it remains a common ingredient in many products, including:

 - skincare - bergamot essential oil is said to have antibacterial properties, making it helpful for acne-prone or inflamed skin